dvoraka/hstest/README.md

 Haskell project for Haskell development tools testing.

 ## Tools
+You may need some development libraries in the system for tool compilations.
+It is a good idea try to install all tools before starting IDEA plugin.
+When all builds are successful then you are ready to try the plugin.

 ### Stack
 Stack is a cross-platform program for developing Haskell projects.
 It is aimed at Haskellers